 Write at the lease expenses incurred through both finance and operating leases on leasing depreciating assets, including motor vehicles.
-However, do not include the expenditure at fit is incurred under a hire-purchase agreement.
+However, do not include the expenditure at time if it is incurred under a hire-purchase agreement.
 Such expenses are referred to in appendix 6.